Winners and Losers from Week 11 in College Football

 Winner: Tennessee, Always When It Plays Kentucky in Neyland Stadium

-Tennessee headed into Saturday's border-rivalry game against No. 11 Kentucky needing to win two of its final three contests to become bowl-eligible in coach Jeremy Pruitt's first season.
+Tennessee headed into Saturday's border-rivalry game against No. 11 Kentucky in need of a win in two of its final three contests to become bowl-eligible in coach Jeremy Pruitt's first season.
 The Wildcats still had a New Year's Six bowl game in their grasp, even after a loss to Georgia a week ago dropped them to 7-2.

-On paper, it looked like this game featured two teams headed in different directions.
+On paper, it looked like this contest featured two teams headed in different directions.

 Jarrett Guarantano launched a 39-yard Hail Mary to Marquez Callaway on the final play of the first half to put UT ahead 17-0.
 The defense kept applying steam after that, as Kentucky and star running back Benny Snell Jr. couldn't get going.